nc9/policies/privacy.md

 ## Security & Encryption

 All data is encrypted via [SSL/TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security) when transmitted from our servers to your browser.
 The database backups are also encrypted.
-Data aren't encrypted while they are live in our database (since we need to have this ready to send to you when you access the survey of Symptom Tracker), but we go to great lengths to keep your nformation secure as required by the Human Research Ethics Committee at Swinburne University of Technology.
+Data aren't encrypted while they are live in our database (since we need to have this ready to send to you when you access the survey of Symptom Tracker), but we go to great lengths to keep your information secure as required by the Human Research Ethics Committee at Swinburne University of Technology.

 ## Location of Site and Data